haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 • Fear (save DC 13), targeting only beasts that have an Intelligence of 3 or lower
 • Speak with animals
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 235

 rocks, or dirt as if it were normal terrain.
 You can also speak and understand Terran.
 If you help slay an earth elemental while attuned to the ring, you gain access to the following additional properties: